ej-shafran/compile-mode.nvim/README.md

 You can run the command using `:h :vert` to split the window vertically. `:h :aboveleft`, `:h :belowright`, `:h :topleft` and `:h :botright` also modify the split.
 You can run the command using `:h :silent` to get rid of the "Compilation finished" messages.
+You can run the command with a `:h count` to set the size of the opened window, like `:h :split`.

 <!-- panvimdoc-ignore-end -->
 <!-- panvimdoc-include-comment